Me-In-Time/me-in-time-website/README.md

+# Me In Time – Personal Website

-This is the personal website for Stuart Walker’s counselling and coaching practice, Me In Time.
+This is the personal website for Stuart Walker’s counselling and coaching practice, *Me In Time*.

-Created by me with help from ChatGPT for structure and writing support.
+All content has been created and uploaded by me.
+I’ve used ChatGPT to support the structure, writing, and technical setup — but all final decisions, edits, and uploads are mine.

+This site is built using HTML and CSS and hosted with GitHub Pages.